danger/danger/README.md

 gem 'danger'
 ```

-and then run the following to set up `danger` for your repository
+and then run the following, which will help walk you through getting set up:

 ```
-danger init
+bundle exec danger init
 ```

-## Usage
+## Usage on CI

 In CI run `bundle exec danger`.
-This will look at your `Dangerfile` and provide some feedback based on that.
+This will look at your `Dangerfile` and provide feedback.
+While you are setting up, you may want to use: `--verbose`.

 ## DSL